 - playing games that involve taking turns or speaking in front of a group

 - playing with children of a similar age to develop social skills

 - using your child's favourite toys to role-play going to school

 Reassure your child

-Talk through your child’s fears and help them visualise what they will be doing at school, where they will be going and the duration of activities.
-Emphasise the fact that there will be plenty of activities they will enjoy doing during the course of the school day, as well as letting them know that someone they are familiar with will be back to collect them at the end of the day.
-It may help for an older sibling, cousin or family friend to talk to them about what to expect and to highlight all the benefits of going to ‘big school’.
+Talk through your child's fears and help them visualise what they will be doing at school, where they will be going and how long they will be there for.
+Emphasise the fact that there will be plenty of activities they will enjoy doing during the course of the school day, as well as letting them know that someone they are familiar with will be back to collect them when they are done.
+It may help for an older sibling, cousin or family friend to talk to them about what to expect, and to highlight all the benefits of going to 'big school'.

 Get them used to the basics of self-care

 There are some routines you can run-through with your child over the summer holidays which will help them to be a bit more independent when they start school.
-Going to the toilet and washing their hands, getting dressed for PE and finding coat pegs are all routines you can run over again and again with your child until they feel confident carrying them out on their own.
+Going to the toilet and washing their hands, getting dressed for PE and finding coat pegs are all routines you can run through with your child until they feel confident carrying them out on their own.